 Will shaving help before getting a spray tan?

 Removing body hair and shaving need to be done before coming.
-Waxing should also be done a full 24 hours before.
+Waxing should also be done a total of 24 hours before.
 This ensures that the follicles have been set and will not interfere with the perfect finish.
 It is also recommended to exfoliate a few days before spray tanning.

 If, however, you decide to shave right before coming then it is highly recommended to avoid using any shaving oils as this can block the ability of the tan to penetrate the skin properly.
 Splashing cold water to calm the skin is the better alternative.